 Although propanediol is recognized as a safe ingredient for use on skin, it may not suit certain individuals or those allergic to the ingredient.
 This would usually manifest as skin irritation.

-Low and moderate amounts of propanediol have not caused any harm to anyone.
+Low and moderate concentrations of propanediol have not caused any harm to anyone.
 Talk to your dermatologist for the ideal dosage.

 Who Should Use It?